Our services are for people aged 26 and above who:

-We provide services to people aged 26 and above who are deaf, live with hearing loss or dual sensory impairment which is also known as deafblind or deafblindness.
+• live with dual sensory impairment.
+This is also known as deafblind or deafblindness.

-If there are changes to your hearing, you can ask your GP for an ear examination.
-Once you have received the right health input, we can provide you with the support you need.
+If there are changes to your hearing, ask your GP for an ear examination.
+Once you have the right health input, we can give you the support you need.

 Specialist sensory services social workers and registered practitioners

-You might have wider needs beyond your sensory impairment, maybe you are finding it hard to remain independent at home, or there are other issues affecting your health and wellbeing.
+You may have needs that go beyond your sensory impairment.
+You could be finding it hard to remain independent at home.
+Or there may be issues affecting your health and wellbeing.
 In this case, we can offer you a full care needs assessment.

 The browser you are using is not supported or you do not have JavaScript enabled.
 Update your browser or enable JavaScript to view this video.